symbolicdata/symbolicdata.github.io/PolynomialSystems.Sage.markdown

 Polynomial Systems and Sage
 ---------------------------

 On this page we explain how a Computer Algebra System like Sage can be used to both enhance and process Linked Data.
 This serves as a blueprint of a possible method that can be applied to other Linked Mathematical Data.
+The content here is mostly written under a technical point of view that allows others to experiment with Sage.

 ### Prerequisites